Typescript overload function and constructor in a class

 }

-You can rewrite the above constructor overloading with the arrow function as
+You can rewrite the above constructor overloading with arrow functions as follows.

 type Circle = {